DSecici01/DSecici01/README.md

 - 👋 Hi, I’m @DSecici01
-- 👀 I’m interested in Data Science and data analysis
+- 👀 I’m interested in Data Science and data analytics!
-- 🌱 I’m currently learning Deep Learning with PyTorch, Predictive analytics, research methods, and software design!
+- 🌱 I’m currently learning Deep Learning with PyTorch, Predictive analytics, research methods, and software design with C#!
+- Whenever you work with data, you never stop learning, which is the beauty of data!

 <!---